pluralsh/bootstrap/README.md

 Our defaults are meant to be tweaked, feel free to reference the documentation of the underlying modules if you want to make a cluster private, or modify our CIDR range defaults if you want to VPC peer.

-When used in a plural installation repo, the process is basically:

-* create a git submodule in the installation repo pointing to the https://github.com/pluralsh/bootstrap.git repository
-* template and copy base terraform files into their respective folders (`/clusters` for cluster infra and `/apps` for app setup)
-* execute the terraform in sequence from there

-THis follows a generate-once approach, as in we'll generate the working defaults and any customizations from there are left to the user.
-This makes it much easier to reimplement our setup for a company's security or scalability preferences rather than worrying about an upstream change.
-If you ever want to sync from upstream, you can simply `cd bootstrap && git pull` to fetch the most recent changes.

 ## Installation repo folder structure